CMU-SAFARI/MIMDRAM/README.md

 # MIMDRAM: An End-to-End Processing-Using-DRAM System for High-Throughput, Energy-Efficient and Programmer-Transparent Multiple-Instruction Multiple-Data Processing

 MIMDRAM is a hardware/software co-designed processing-using-DRAM (PUD) system that introduces new mechanisms to allocate and control only the necessary resources for a given PUD operation.
-The key idea of MIMDRAM is to leverage finegrained DRAM (i.e., the ability to independently access smaller segments of a large DRAM row) for PUD computation.
+The key idea of MIMDRAM is to leverage fine-grained DRAM (i.e., the ability to independently access smaller segments of a large DRAM row) for PUD computation.
 MIMDRAM exploits this key idea to enable a multiple-instruction multiple-data (MIMD) execution model in each DRAM subarray (and SIMD execution within each DRAM row segment).

 This repository contains the simulation infrastructure used to evaluate MIMDRAM.
+We plan to release the compiler infrastructure soon.

 ## Citation